 Finding an appropriately trained and qualified psychotherapist/counsellor can be a minefield, but luckily, I’m here to assist.
 In fact, I have the qualifications that you’re looking for!
-With a vast range of experience in this discipline, I provide therapy sessions to clients throughout Bridgend, Neath, Port Talbot, and Cardiff.
+With a vast range of experience in this discipline.
 If you’re struggling with mental health, as many people are, give me a call to discuss my tailored solutions.

 The easiest way to verify a practitioner is to ask about their accreditations or certifications.
 The attendance of training courses does not always result in future accreditations/certifications, which means the practitioner has not met the full criteria for delivering cognitive behavioural therapy/schema therapy etc.